ObengKojo23/chinook-sql-analytics/docs/findings_report.md

 - **Prioritize High-Revenue Markets:** Focus marketing and promotional campaigns on **USA, Canada, France, Brazil and Germany** where revenue concentration is highest.
 - **Lift AOV in Key Markets:** Test product bundles and cross-sells in USA and Canada to raise AOV.
 - **VIP Program:** Develop a loyalty tier for top LTV customers with early access to new releases to protect and grow these valuable relationships.
 - **Retention Strategy:** Maintain engagement via personalized recommendations and exclusive offers.
-Since no customers are one-timers, invest in **cross-selling complementary products** and **loyalty incentives** to further monetize repeat behavior.
+Since non of the customers are one-timers, invest in **cross-selling complementary products** and **loyalty incentives** to further monetize repeat behavior.

 ### 🔑 **Management Takeaway:**
 The company has a **loyal and concentrated customer base** with significant growth potential in both **revenue and AOV**.
 Strategic focus on key markets and customer engagement initiatives can accelerate profitability.